 Nurses have a wide range of knowledge and provide clinical care in either a hospital, clinic, or community setting.
 Their knowledge of lactation and infant feeding can vary and depends on their individual experience and training.
 While its always a good idea to start with the nurses at the hospital or CLSC, like any service in the public system, their time is limited and you may need to call an IBCLC for more in-depth care.

-Midwives provide comprehensive clinical care during pregnancy, birth, and for the fist 6 weeks postpartum for normal situations and minor challenges.
+Midwives provide comprehensive clinical care during pregnancy, birth, and for the first 6 weeks postpartum for normal situations and minor challenges.
 The midwifery model of care promotes normal birth, informed choices, and continuity of care throughout the childbearing experience.
 If you are experiencing challenges with feeding your baby and you are followed by a midwife, she should be your first call.
-However, it is possible you need the more specialized care of an IBCLC to get things on track.
+However, sometimes difficulties extend beyond normal breastfeeding challenges and you need the more specialized care of an IBCLC to get things on track.